-In general, the cutlines represent the lateral limit of the bottom of the excavation area.
-The excavations will generally be sloped or benched outward and upward from the cutline at a 1:1 slope (horizontal to vertical).
-In cases where the excavation abuts a structure or feature that cannot be removed, the cutline represents the top-of-slope.
+Where excavation areas abut each other, the deeper excavation will be excavated to the full depth to the limits shown on the plan figure then sloped upward at 1:1 horizontal to vertical toward the shallower excavation to avoid leaving any contaminated soil, (See Figure 4 for a typical cross-section illustrating this condition).
+In cases where the excavation abuts a structure or feature that eannot be removed, the cutline represents the top-of-slope.

 Temporary fencing will be placed along the perimeter of excavations 5 feet or more in depth and in areas where the excavations represent a potential traffic or safety hazard.
 If excavations are to be left un-backfilled, the side slopes will be flattened to a 2:1 slope (horizontal to vertical).
 During construction, portions of the excavation sidewalls may also be flattened or the excavation partially backfilled to facilitate vehicle traffic or soil handling activities.